 We will work closely with external providers, including a range of post-16 providers.
-Please refer to Appendix 3, which states the way in which education and/or training providers contact school in order to inform our students and/or parents about further post 16 opportunities.
-Delivery will be in various ways such as; workshops, assemblies, lessons as part of Character and Culture and Skills for Life, and key events.
+Appendix 3 outlines the way in which education and/or training providers contact school in order to inform our students and/or parents about further post-16 opportunities.
+Delivery will be in various ways such as; workshops, assemblies, lessons as part of Character & Culture and Skills for Life, and key events.
 Where possible, learning will be assessed and accredited e.g. The Brilliant Club.
-The impact of the learning will be measured using Compass+ and our school quality assurance process.
+The impact of learning will be measured using Compass+ and our school quality assurance process.